tusalvi/TMM-Demo/README.md

    ```
 

-7. **View Dashboards in Grafana**:

-   Once the data is being processed and stored in Elasticsearch, access Grafana to visualize the analytics through pre-configured dashboards.

-   Navigate to `http://localhost:3000` in your web browser to access Grafana.

 ## Key Features

 - **Real-Time Data Processing**: Utilizes ksqlDB to process and analyze streaming data in real-time.
 - **Scalable Data Integration**: Employs Kafka Connect to integrate with various data sources and sinks, facilitating scalable data pipelines.
 - **Interactive Visualizations**: Leverages Grafana to create interactive and insightful dashboards for data visualization.

-## Additional Resources

-- **Blog Post**: For a comprehensive walkthrough of this project, refer to the blog post [Leverage Real-Time Clickstream Data Using ksqlDB and Elasticsearch](https://www.confluent.io/blog/clickstream-data-and-analytics-with-confluent-ksqldb-kafka-connect/).
-- **Confluent Documentation**: Explore the [Clickstream Data Analysis Pipeline tutorial](https://docs.confluent.io/platform/current/ksqldb/tutorials/clickstream.html) for detailed instructions and explanations.

-## License

-This project is licensed under the Confluent Community License.
-For more details, refer to the `LICENSE` file in the repository.

----

-By following these instructions, you can set up a real-time clickstream data analytics pipeline to gain valuable insights into user behavior on your website.